-At the discretion of the Probation Committee, students may also be dismissed from the Kelley School if the student fails to meet the requirements of the probation policies.
+A student who fails to attain a minimum grade point average of 2.0 in a second enrollment period will be dismissed from the Kelley School.
+At the discretion of the Probation Committee, a student may also be dismissed from the Kelley School if he or she fails to meet the requirements of the probation policies.
 The dismissal is, in effect, a year-long leave of absence during which the student has an opportunity to re-think his or her academic goals and plans.
-Students who have been dismissed, do have the the opportunity to petition for re-admission; in such cases, petitions must be submitted in accordance with the deadlines and the terms of dismissal as specified in the dismissal letter.
+A student, who has been dismissed, does have the opportunity to petition for re-admission.
+In such cases, petitions must be submitted in accordance with the deadlines and the terms of dismissal as specified in the dismissal letter.
+A denied re-admission petition results in permanent dismissal from the Kelley School.